MithamoMorgan/LUX_Academy_Week_2_Project_EDA/README.md

 * Weather </br>
 The dataset do not have any missing, null values or duplicate records.
 ### Weather Patterns and Trends
+### Temp:
+The lowest average temperature by month is -3 degrees celcius while the highest is 22 degrees celcius.There is a consistent rise in temperature from January to July then a consistent drop from July to December.
+### Dew Point Temp:
+The lowest average dew point temperature recorded by month is -12 degrees celcius while the highest is 15 degrees celcius.There is a consistent rise in dew point temperature upto the month of August where after the temperature drops consistently upto December.